-Other natural hazards that occur less frequently include earthquakes, volcanism volcanic action, land subsidence and coastal environment hazards (including tsunami, storm surge and sea level rise hazards).
+Other natural hazards that occur less frequently include earthquakes, volcanic action, land subsidence and coastal environment hazards (including tsunami, storm surge and sea level rise hazards).
 Despite their low frequency, they have potential to put the Region at risk.
-Factors such as climate change are likely to exacerbate the risk of climatic hazards.
-Although little is known of the risks of these hazards, current research, such as Horizons' the Regional Council's tsunami hazards study, will enable better future planning.
+Although little is known of the risks of these hazards, current research, such as the Regional Council's tsunami hazards study, will enable better future planning.
 Due to limited knowledge of the influence climate change may have on some natural hazard events, a precautionary approach to establishing or intensifying land use activities in areas potentially subject to natural hazards is required.
 Potential impacts will continue to be dealt with by contingency planning, such as the regional civil defence response team and insurance schemes, until further research can be undertaken.